SquareLineStudio/docs/dev_env/hierarchy.md

 ## Modify Hierarchy Structure

 Long pressing the left mouse button on a List Item, you can move it and reposition it on release.
 If you move a widget on top of another, the one on the top will be the child.

+## Initial actions function

+The first element of the hierarchy panel is always a special "Initial actions" element.
+It can not  be removed or moved.
+By selecting this element event actions can be created which will run once when the UI is created.
+It can be used for example to create initial animations.